 Brian Fee (Cars 3 Director) says, “Think of where he’d be in his career now in real-time — (McQueen) is not an old man, but he’s one of the older cars on the circuit with new rookies coming in.
 People start to wonder and ask when he might retire.”
 The conversation of McQueen’s retirement status comes into focus after he gets badly beaten in a race by the new rookie sensation, Jackson Storm.
 After the loss, McQueen starts training with Ramirez in the off-season to prepare for the crème de la crème race, the Florida 500.

-The USA Today article goes on to note that some areas of the story as well as vocal casting is still being worked out (Ramirez and Storm).
-Although it may appear that the Cars 3 crew will be racing to meet the June 16, 2017 theatrical release date, Fee notes that the production is shifted, "We’re still creating the blueprints on some rooms of this house, but we’re starting to paint in other rooms".
+The article goes on to note that some areas of the story as well as vocal casting are still being worked out (Ramirez and Storm).
+Although it may appear that the Cars 3 crew will be racing to meet the June 16, 2017, theatrical release date, Fee notes that the production is shifted, “We’re still creating the blueprints on some rooms of this house, but we’re starting to paint in other rooms“.

 As big fans of the Cars franchise, we’re thrilled to see some news surface regarding the film, but we’re equally excited to learn that this film will be Brian Fee’s directorial debut — be sure to follow Pixar Post as we’ll be summarizing all news from the upcoming film.

 So what are your thoughts on the news of the film (new character, story points of McQueen aging)?
 Leave a comment below or chat about it with other Cars-fans in the Pixar Post Forum.